Predictions for production of $\rm{^3_\Lambda H}$ and $\rm{{^3_{\overline \Lambda}\overline H}}$ in isobaric $^{96}_{44}$Ru+$^{96}_{44}$Ru and $^{96}_{40}$Zr+$^{96}_{40}$Zr collisions at $\sqrt{s_{\rm{NN}}}$ = 200 GeV: Introduction

 The paper is organized as follows: In sect.
-II, we provide a concise introduction to the { PACIAE} and { {DCPC}} model.
+II, we provide a concise introduction to the { PACIAE} with CME and { {DCPC}} model.
 Sec.
 III contains our numerical calculations for production and properties of $\rm{^3_\Lambda H}$ ($\rm{{^3_{\overline \Lambda}\overline H}}$).
 In sec.
-IV, we summarize our results.
+IV, a short summary is given.